-This information circular - proxy statement (the "Information Circular") is furnished in connection with the solicitation of proxies for use at the annual and special meeting (the "Meeting") of the holders of common voting shares ("Common Shares") and series 1 class A preferred shares ("Special Voting Shares") of PetroShale Inc. (the "Corporation" or "we" or "our") to be held at 10:00 a.m.
-(Calgary time) on Wednesday, July 3, 2019, at the Calgary Petroleum Club, 319 - 5th Avenue SW, Calgary, Alberta and at any adjournment thereof.
+This information circular - proxy statement (the "Information Circular") is furnished in connection with the solicitation of proxies for use at the annual and special meeting (the "Meeting") of the holders of common voting shares ("Common Shares") of PetroShale Inc. (the "Corporation" or "we" or "our") to be held at 10:00 a.m.
+(Calgary time) on Thursday May 19, 2022, at First Canadian Centre, Chambers Room, 350 - 7th Avenue SW, Calgary, Alberta and at any adjournment thereof.
 Forms of proxy must be mailed so as to reach or be deposited at the offices of TSX Trust Company, 301 - 100 Adelaide Street West, Toronto, Ontario M5H 4H1, or by fax to 1-416-959-9593 not later than 48 hours (excluding Saturdays, Sundays and statutory holidays) prior to the time set for the Meeting or any adjournment thereof.
-Registered shareholders may also use the internet at www.voteproxyonline.com to vote their Common Shares and Special Voting Shares.
+Registered shareholders may also use the internet at www.voteproxyonline.com to vote their Common Shares.
 Shareholders will be prompted to enter the control number which is located on the form of proxy.
 Votes by internet must be received not later than 48 hours (excluding Saturdays, Sundays and statutory holidays) prior to the time set for the Meeting or any adjournment thereof.

-Only shareholders of record at the close of business on May 24, 2019 will be entitled to vote at the Meeting, unless that shareholder has transferred any shares subsequent to that date and the transferee shareholder, not later than 10 days before the Meeting, establishes ownership of the shares and demands that the transferee's name be included on the list of shareholders entitled to vote at the Meeting.
+Only shareholders of record at the close of business on April 8, 2022 will be entitled to vote at the Meeting, unless that shareholder has transferred any shares subsequent to that date and the transferee shareholder, not later than 10 days before the Meeting, establishes ownership of the shares and demands that the transferee's name be included on the list of shareholders entitled to vote at the Meeting.
 The instrument appointing a proxy must be in writing and must be executed by you or your attorney authorized in writing or, if you are a corporation, under your corporate seal or by a duly authorized officer or attorney of the corporation.